michaelnordmeyer/michaelnordmeyer.github.io/_posts/2016-09-19-delete-icloud-email-account.md

 ---
-title: How To Delete an iCloud Email Account
+title: How to Delete an iCloud Email Account
 date: 2016-09-19T23:57:19+00:00
 excerpt: This is not about deleting an iCloud email account from an iOS device or Mac, but deleting the whole account altogether.
 layout: post